raz0red/RADPresence/README.md

 ## Features

 - Polls your RetroAchievements session every 10 seconds (configurable)
-- Updates Discord with the game title, console, achievement progress, and links to your RA profile and game page
+- Updates Discord with the game title, cover art, console, achievement progress, elapsed timer, and links to your RA profile and game page
 - Clears presence automatically when you stop playing
 - Runs as a native background service (Windows SCM / macOS launchd / Linux systemd) or in the foreground for testing
 - Single binary — no runtime, no installer, no dependencies